2018-2019 Log1 Contest

 Test Descriptions and Samples

 2018 - 2019 Log1 Tests for Download

-Below are test descriptions, links to sample questions and test administration procedures.
+Below are test and division descriptions, links to sample questions from previous Log 1 contests, and test administration and scoring procedures.
 There are many more sample tests at the national site.
 The tests for this years Log 1 contest were chosen to model the kinds of tests that will be given at the 2019 National Convention in Las Vegas.
 There will be three rounds of testing; a) Topic Test 1/2, b) Topic Tests 3/4, and c) Individual, which tests overall knowledge and problem solving skills.
 There will be somewhat different versions of each of the tests for the different divisions: Theta, Alpha and Mu.
 The tests for any given round will assume that students have a limited amount of content knowledge for their division, based on the time period that the round coincides with their progress in the class.

 The FAMAT organization has put together a great online reference of past tests.

 Log1 tests from 2017-2018: Individual, Counting and Probability, Functions, Applications, Number Theory.

 During each round, a link will be provided (above) so that logged-in sponsors can download electronic copies of the tests and instructions.
 For the first round, there will be six tests (2 topics for 3 divisions).
 Sponsors should print the tests and make sufficient copies for their students and schedule a time during the testing period to administer the test.
 At the testing time, sponsors should distribute scratch paper and copies of the chosen tests to each student.
 Students will take only one of the topic tests offered during Round 1 and then again for Round 2.